jdilldev/visualization-competition/README.md

 ### Frontend
 From a frontend perspective I used the charting library Nivo.rocks, because it was already built with React in mind, thus something I could spin up quickly.
 The documentation for library was also incredibly well done, as I could easily customize based on my preference.

-# Oh, but there is only 24 hours in a day
+# Oh, but there are only 24 hours in a day
 With more time, I would have...
 - made this fully responsive (grid view and renderable on mobile)
 - made this performant (modify webpack config and memoized the tooltip calculations)